Spectral Theory of Isogeny Graphs: Preliminary results on modular curves

+A key result of \cite{DeRa} is that the moduli stack $\calM_H$ parameterizing generalized elliptic curve with level $H$ structure is a proper and smooth Deligne-Mumford stack over $\Z[1/N]$, see \cite[Section IV.3, and Theorem 3.4]{DeRa}.
+The moduli space of elliptic curves is an open substack of $\calM_H$; in particular, it is not proper.

-For the proofs of our results, we need a more general definition of level structure.
-The most general notion is the one of \emph{Drinfeld level structure}, see \cite{KM}; in this paper we will need only need a generalization of Borel level structure already discussed in \cite{DeRa}, which we recall below.
+For the proofs of our results, we need a more general definition of level structure that works also when the characteristic divides the level.
+The most general notion is the one of Drinfeld level structure, see \cite{KM}; in this paper we will only need a generalization of Borel level structure, already discussed in \cite{DeRa}, which we recall below.